Film Production Services in Kenya

 Kenya eTA and Crew Entry Planning

 For professional filming, tourist-style travel planning is not enough.
 Crew should travel with supporting production documentation, including a letter of invitation from the local production partner.
-The eTA application usually requires a passport scan with at least 6 months validity and at least 1 blank page, a passport-style profile photograph, accommodation confirmation, travel itinerary and the invitation letter.
+The application requires a passport scan with at least six months validity and one blank page, a passport-style photograph, accommodation confirmation, travel itinerary and the invitation letter.

 Special Pass Work Authorisation